ashwanth1109/ashwanth-ar/src/articles/Slideshow-Carousel.md

 ### Changing Slides - useInterval custom hook

 Changing slides is primarily what happens in the slideshow carousel and this effect needs to be triggered once every N seconds (3 in this case).
+We call our useInterval custom hook as follows.

 ```jsx
 useInterval(() => {